crazyoptimist/crazyoptimist-github-io/content/posts/hugo-an-awesome-way-to-enjoy-your-blog-life-as-an-engineer.md

 There are tons of good materials explaining how to blog with hugo, install hugo themes, etc. I'm just going to mention about the road blockers I met during this migration.
 ***
 When you run the `hugo server` command on your local machine, it seems working flawlessly, but the first thing you may stuck when you try to deploy it to the cloud is `baseURL` in the hugo config file.
-Here is my config file, part of it exactly:
+Here is my config file, a part of it exactly:
 ```toml
 relativeURLs = true
 title = "Crazy Optimist"